DrNoris/Car-Management-System/README.md

 - **Data Storage**: Cars can be stored in memory or saved to a file, allowing for flexible data management, based on what kind of repository is instantiated in main.
 - **OOP Principles**: Incorporates all four pillars of Object-Oriented Programming (encapsulation, inheritance, polymorphism, and abstraction) throughout the codebase.
 - **Statistics Visualization**: Capable of drawing shapes to represent statistical data related to the cars managed by the system.
-- **Car Wash List Generation**: Generates a list of cars that need washing, which can be exported to your desktop in HTML format, complete with CSS styling for an enhanced appearance.
 - **Layered Architecture**: Follows a layered architecture approach, separating concerns between the user interface, business logic, and data access layers for better maintainability and scalability.
 - **Main Functional Features**:
   - **Undo**: Revert recent changes made to the car data.